Developer Guide

 - A new

-is returned, switching the current display to the updated student list. - Note: An error message will be thrown if: student index out of bounds, duplicate student index in the command, invalid week, invalid command format, invalid type of argument.
+CommandResultis returned, switching the current display to the updated student list. - Note: An error message will be thrown if: student index out of bounds, duplicate student index in the command, invalid week, invalid command format, invalid type of argument.

-, the student list will be updated according to the arguments supplied.
+During the execution of MarkStudentAttCommand, the student list will be updated according to the arguments supplied.

-The following diagram shows the summarised workflow of a typical marka
+The following diagram shows the summarised workflow of a typical marka command.

 Design Considerations